microsoft/nni/docs/en_US/NAS/NasInterface.md

 nni.report_final_result(acc)
 ```

 The search space should be automatically generated and sent to tuner.
-As with NNI NAS API the search space is embedded in user code, users could use `nnictl ss_gen --config config.yml` to generate search space file.
+As with NNI NAS API the search space is embedded in user code, users could use "[nnictl ss_gen](../Tutorial/Nnictl.md)" to generate search space file.
 Then, put the path of the generated search space in the field `searchSpacePath` of `config.yml`.
 The other fields in `config.yml` can be filled by referring [this tutorial](../Tutorial/QuickStart.md).

 You could use [NNI tuners](../Tuner/BuiltinTuner.md) to do the search.

+We support standalone mode for easy debugging, where you could directly run the trial command without launching an NNI experiment.
+This is for checking whether your trial code can correctly run.
+The first candidate(s) are chosen for `LayerChoice` and `InputChoice` in this standalone mode.

 The complete example code can be found [here](https://github.com/microsoft/nni/tree/master/examples/nas/classic_nas/config_nas.yml).